isuhendro/data-science-beginner/README.md

 ## Motivation
 Why should I study `machine learning`?
-* As `programmer`, I will be out of the market very soon, if I don't master it
+* As `programmer` :older_woman:, I will be out of the market very soon, if I don't master it
 * As `innovator`, this is the magic tool to innovate a magic solution
 * As `architect`, uh, now is Software 2.0?
 And `machine learning` is the engine of it
-* As `student`, ah, that's my past - but if you are student now, do you know that I need to look back my high school book again to remind myself about `Probabilistic`, `Linear Regression`, `Matrices Multiplication, Identities, Transpose`, etc. Student, you're one step ahead than me!
+* As `student` :girl:, ah, that's my past - but if you are student now, do you know that I need to look back my high school book again to remind myself about `Probabilistic`, `Linear Regression`, `Matrices Multiplication, Identities, Transpose`, etc. Student, you're one step ahead than me!

 ## High Level
 * As `programmer`, you will draw a flowchart as the sceleton to write a program.
 In the flowchart, you would imagine the execution flow of the program, sprinkled with `if-then-else` logic, `loop`, etc. Writing a machine learning based program - you need to shift the way you think about writing normal program.
 It's different, continue reading!